Skip Navigation

 • The attacker creates a phishing message, usually an email, containing a malicious link or file that deploys a strain of ransomware when clicked.

-• As the ransomware strain infects the system, locking or restricting access to critical files, the user receives a message telling them that they no longer have access to their computer or network unless they pay the ransom.
+• As the ransomware strain infects the system, locking or restricting access to critical files, the user receives a message telling them they no longer have access to their computer or network unless they pay the ransom.

-For attackers using RaaS, though, it’s much simpler: they just select the attack they want, click “buy now,” and pay the provider.
+For attackers using RaaS, though, it’s much simpler: they select the attack they want, click “buy now,” and pay the provider.

 What’s more, it’s become increasingly common for ransomware threat actors to leave ticking time bombs behind in victim systems, creating backdoors that give them a way to re-target and re-encrypt even years after the fact.
 The effects of an attack can be devastating, which is why it’s so important to take preventative measures.